rozbb/readtomyshoe/README.md

 Run the pre-compiled version with `./scripts/prod.sh`.

-The app will start at https://localhost:8080 by default.
+The app will start at `https://localhost:8080` by default. **The default behavior is to make the service visible to your whole local network.** To make it only accessible from your own machine, delete `--address 0.0.0.0` from `dev.sh` and/or `prod.sh`.

 ## Thanks